Microsoft word - otezla pm 1 - english

 1.6% and 35% in severely hepatic impaired patients with wider confidence intervals in

-the geometric mean ratios, and are not considered clinically meaningful (see DOSAGE
+the geometric mean ratios, and are not considered clinically meaningful (see

-AND ADMINISTRATION)
+AND ADMINISTRATION).

 Renal Insufficiency: Limited pharmacokinetic data are available in subjects with mild

-and moderate renal impairment (see DOSAGE AND ADMINISTRATION).
+and moderate renal impairment (see

 In 8 subjects with severe renal impairment administered a single dose of 30 mg